 It gets harder and harder each year to think of something original to give to family and friends, and I have to admit, the commercialism of Christmas, and the unnecessary buying, and the waste that goes along with the holidays can kind of put a damper on what it’s all about for me.
 Last year, I decided to “go green” with my gifts, and give things that I knew people would use and appreciate, things that were easy on the environment, and that would save my loved ones a little bit of cash-o-la in the months that follow.

-The recipe for my laundry soap is super-simple, and can be found here.
-You can whip up a batch his in less time than it takes to run out and buy some, and a 5 gallon batch can be made for pennies.
+You can whip up a batch of this detergent his in less time than it takes to run to the grocery store, and a 5 gallon batch can be made for a buck or so.
 Think of how long 5 gallons of laundry soap will last for!
 I love this detergent for so many reasons.
 A: it’s easy on the environment, B: it’s excellent for people with allergies and skin sensitivities, C: you’ll never run out of laundry detergent again, and D: you’ll be saving a TON of money.

 I’m a huge fan of cleaning my home with environmentally friendly and natural products.
 They not only are they easy on the earth, eliminating chemicals in the home means better air quality, and over-all better safety and health for humans and pets.
 The cost-savings is a huge bonus as well.
 So along with the laundry detergent, I gave a shaker filled with Baking Soda (for scrubbing sinks, tubs, toilets and even grass/laundry stains when spritzed with a bit of vinegar).